nocturnalguru/jarvis/README.md

-# Announcement:  This repo is not maintained at all.
-A bit of adjustments will be required to upgrade the api (it's that old). ha
+# Announcement:  This repo has not been updated since ChatGPT 3 (Davinci).
+To update will require changing the endpoint for the api and adjusting your api key.